rikuu/kermit/README.md

 by its position on a contig and a bin. [lepmap3] gives applicable linkage maps and is recommended.

+Both a simulated map for E. coli K-12 and a script for simulating linkage maps is included in misc folder.

 [miniasm]: https://github.com/lh3/miniasm
 [minimap2]: https://github.com/lh3/minimap2
 [lepmap3]: https://sourceforge.net/projects/lep-map3/